nidza07/nidza07.github.io/QC-docs/general usage.md

 Unless you are experiencing problems with sound playback, you do not need to change this option.

 ## Reading and appearance
 This menu will let you customize everything regarding your channels and views.
-Channels and views have been explained later, so we will not re-explain this concept here, rather all the options available to you will be explained.
+Channels and views have been explained earlier, so this concept won't be explained again, rather all the options available to you will be described.
 To check out what are channels and views, read the [Channels and views section](#history-views-and-channels).

 ### Profile
 This option will let you choose the currently active profile, or reading and appearance preset.